Close

 Alma Nunez headshot

 Alma D. Nunez is an Associate Professor of Finance at Tennessee Tech’s College of Business.
 She earned a PhD from the University of Texas-Rio Grande Valley in August 2012 and the CFA designation in April 2017.
 While Dr. Hales has broad teaching experience, her primary teaching interests include corporate finance, international finance, and banking courses.
-Her passion for teaching earned Hales the TTU Outstanding Faculty Award in Teaching in the spring of 2018.
+Her passion for teaching earned Hales the TN Tech Outstanding Faculty Award in Teaching in the spring of 2018.
 Dr. Nunez is also actively engaged with research.
 She has published work in multiple academic journals including the Quarterly Review of Economics and Finance and the Journal of Economics and Finance Education.
 She has also presented her research at multiple academic conferences.

 Susan Wells headshot

 Dr. Susan Wells is a Lecturer in the Department of Decision Sciences and Management at Tennessee Tech University.
 Dr. Wells holds a BSBA and an MBA from Tennessee Tech, and a JD from Nashville School of Law.
 With over 30 years in the business world, she brings a unique set of experiences to the classroom.
 Dr. Wells’ classes include Business Intelligence, Conflict Management and Negotiation, Organizational Leadership, and Computer Applications in Business.
 Dr. Wells provides business consulting in the areas of Business Intelligence, Conflict Management, Organizational Leadership, and Computer Forensics.
 She is the Director of the Governor’s School for Technological Innovation and Business Leadership.
-Dr. Wells was awarded the Curtis Kinslow Excellence in Teaching award for the College of Business in 2017, the College of Business Service Award in 2019, and the TTU Alumni Association Award for Outstanding Service in 2021.
+Dr. Wells was awarded the Curtis Kinslow Excellence in Teaching award for the College of Business in 2017, the College of Business Service Award in 2019, and the TN Tech Alumni Association Award for Outstanding Service in 2021.

 LinkedIn